 The Red Badge Committee provides new Members with an opportunity to meet and work with other new Members while learning about Club committees, the Endowment and Rotary International.
-All Members who have been Members of the Rotary Club of San Jose for less than one year are members of this committee.
+All Members of the Rotary Club of San Jose are members of this committee during their first year.

 The value of Rotary comes as a result of your participation.

-The following Red Badge commitments are intended to educate and engage new Members.
+The following Red Badge expectations are intended to educate and engage new Members.

 You will receive a Blue Badge after you have been a Red Badge Member for one year